JuliaNonconvex/Nonconvex.jl/docs/src/algorithms/nlopt.md

-# NLopt
+# Various optimization algorithms from `NLopt.jl`

 ## Description

 [NLopt](https://github.com/stevengj/nlopt) is an optimization library with a collection of optimization algorithms implemented.
-Different algorithms have different limitations.
-To see the limitations of each algorithm, check the [algorithms section](https://nlopt.readthedocs.io/en/latest/NLopt_Algorithms/) of the documentation of NLopt.
-[NLopt.jl](https://github.com/JuliaOpt/NLopt.jl) is the Julia wrapper of NLopt.
-Nonconvex allows the use of NLopt.jl using the `NLoptAlg` algorithm struct.
+[NLopt.jl](https://github.com/JuliaOpt/NLopt.jl) is the Julia wrapper of `NLopt`. `NonconvexNLopt` allows the use of `NLopt.jl` using the `NLoptAlg` algorithm struct.

 ## Quick start